interuss/dss/deploy/infrastructure/modules/terraform-google-dss/DNS.md

 If your DNS zone is managed on the same account, it is possible to instruct terraform to create and manage it with the rest of the infrastructure.

-- **For Google Cloud Engine**, the terraform module provides the `dns_managed_zone_name` in `google_cluster_context`.
-If the variable is set with a zone name which can be listed by running `gcloud dns managed-zones list`, entries will be automatically created.
+- **For Google Cloud Engine**, configure the zone in your google account and set the `google_dns_managed_zone_name` variable the zone name.
+Zones can be listed by running `gcloud dns managed-zones list`.
+Entries will be automatically created by terraform.

 ## Manual setup